andrew henderson menu

 5. You don’t need to physically reside in Turkey to take advantage of this entrepreneur program.

-All in all, if you’ve always wanted to set up a company abroad and your business could benefit from affordable Turkish labor, or if you need to outsource some of your current operations to a cheaper country, Turkey could be what you’re looking for.
+All things considered, if you’ve always wanted to set up a company abroad and your business could benefit from affordable Turkish labour, or if you need to outsource some of your current operations to a cheaper country, Turkey has what you need.

 7. Lithuania Business Visa